-Find out when a tenant can legally break a lease in Connecticut, when they can’t, and whether or not a landlord is required by Connecticut law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in Connecticut, when they can’t, and if a landlord is required by Connecticut law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Connecticut to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in Connecticut to end a tenancy in general.

 Lease Termination Notice Requirements in Connecticut

-In Connecticut, the tenant is required to provide a 3-day written notice for all lease lengths including fixed end date, month-to-month, and week-to-week leases (§§ 47a-23).
+In Connecticut, the tenant is required to provide a 3-day written notice for all lease lengths including fixed end date, month-to-month, and week-to-week leases (Connecticut General Statutes § 47a-23).

 Conditions for Legally Breaking a Lease in Connecticut

 There are a handful of scenarios where a tenant can legally break a lease in Connecticut without penalty.
 We’ll go through each of them below.

 1. Early Termination Clause

 Some modern lease agreements may provide specific terms that would allow a tenant to terminate a lease early in exchange for a penalty fee.
 Read over the lease and look for language that outlines agreed-upon terms for ending the lease before the end of the fixed period, such as the amount of the fee (i.e., equal to 2 month’s rent) and the amount of notice required (i.e., 30 days).

 If a lease agreement contains an early termination clause, before executing it and paying the penalty fee, read further to learn about other conditions that, if met, would not require a penalty fee to be paid.